Rockets fired at Israel from Lebanon raise risk of conflict

-JERUSALEM (AP) — Militants fired a heavy barrage of rockets from Lebanon at Israel on Thursday, the Israeli military said, forcing people across Israel's northern frontier into bomb shelters, wounding at least one person and ratcheting up regional tensions as Israelis celebrated the Jewish Passover holiday.
+JERUSALEM (AP) — Militants in Lebanon fired a heavy barrage of rockets at Israel on Thursday, the Israeli military said, forcing people across Israel's northern frontier into bomb shelters, wounding at least two people and ratcheting up regional tensions a day after Israeli police raided Jerusalem's most sensitive holy site.

 Israel's military said 34 rockets had been fired across the border, and that 25 were shot down by its Iron Dome aerial defense system.
-Another five fell inside Israeli territory and the rest were being investigated, it added.
-The army said its response would come after “a situational assessment” and meeting by Israel’s Security Cabinet later Thursday.
+Another five rockets struck Israeli territory and the rest of the strikes were being investigated, security forces added.
+The army's response would come after “a situational assessment” and meeting by Israel’s Security Cabinet later Thursday, it said.

-The U.N. peacekeeping force in south Lebanon, known as UNIFIL, said in a statement that there had been “multiple rocket launches from southern Lebanon toward Israel” and the Israeli army had informed UNIFIL that it activated its Iron Dome defense system in response.

 “The current situation is extremely serious,” said Maj.
-Gen. Aroldo Lázaro, the head of the peacekeeping force, adding that he's been in touch with both Lebanese and Israeli authorities.
-“UNIFIL urges restraint and to avoid further escalation."
+Gen. Aroldo Lázaro, the head of the U.N. peacekeeping force operating along the Lebanese-Israeli border, adding that he's been in touch with authorities in both countries to “avoid further escalation.”

 No faction in Lebanon claimed responsibility for the salvo of rockets, which set off air raid sirens across the country’s north.
-Israeli media estimated it to be larger than previous launches from Lebanon in recent years.

-Lebanese security officials, who spoke on condition of anonymity because they were not authorized to brief the media, said the rockets had been fired from the area of a Palestinian refugee camp — suggesting that the rockets had been fired at Israel by Palestinian militants based in Lebanon.
+A Lebanese security official, who spoke on the condition of anonymity because he was not authorized to speak to media, said the country's security forces believed the rockets were launched by a Lebanon-based Palestinian militant group, not by Hezbollah militants.
+The official said there were no casualties on the Lebanese side.

-Israel and the Lebanese group Hezbollah fought a monthlong war in 2006 that ended inconclusively.
-Since then, the border has remained tense but mostly calm.
-Palestinian militants have also launched rockets into Israel on several occasions, drawing quick but limited Israeli retaliation.
+A spokesperson for Hezbollah did not respond to a request for comment.
+While Hezbollah may not have fired the rockets, Israel could hold the group responsible for at least giving militants a tacit greenlight to attack.
+Both Israel and Hezbollah have avoided an all-out conflict since their 34-day war in 2006 ended with a draw.

+Tensions have simmered along the Lebanese border as Israel appears to have ratcheted up its shadow war against Iranian-linked targets in Syria, another close ally of Iran, Israel's archenemy in the region.
+Suspected Israeli airstrikes in Syria in recent weeks have killed two Iranian military advisers and temporarily put the country's two largest airports out of service.

-Israeli medics reported that a 19-year-old male was hit by shrapnel and mildly wounded, while a 60-year-old woman was injured after falling as she sprinted to a bomb shelter.
+The barrage on Thursday sent shrapnel flying that wounded at least two people, according to the Galilee Medical Center in northern Israel.
+They included a 19-year-old man who was struck while driving in the Arab village of Fassouta and a 26-year-old hit while riding a motorbike.
+A 60-year-old woman was also injured after falling as she sprinted to a bomb shelter, medics said.
+Israeli police said a bomb squad removed a number of fragments from areas in the north.

 Videos on social media showed massive plumes of dark smoke billowing from Israel’s northern hills and streaks through the sky left by the Iron Dome system.
-Widely circulating photos showed shrapnel that struck a street in the northern Israeli town of Shlomi and at least one building with its windows blown out.
+Widely circulated photos showed shrapnel that punched a hole in a street in the northern Israeli town of Shlomi and at least one building with its windows blown out.

-Lebanon’s state-run National News Agency reported that Israeli tanks along the border fired shells toward two southern Lebanese towns near the Rashidiyeh Palestinian refugee camp in retaliation — a claim denied by the Israeli military.
+Lebanon’s state-run National News Agency, along with Lebanese officials, reported that Israeli tanks along the border fired shells toward southern Lebanese towns near the Rashidiyeh Palestinian refugee camp in response to the rocket fire — a claim strongly denied by the Israeli military, which said its retaliation would come after its security assessment.

+The Lebanese army said in a statement that it found missile launchers and “a number of rockets intended for launch” in the vicinity of the towns of Zibqin and Qalila in south Lebanon and was working to dismantle them.

-The compound home to the Al-Aqsa Mosque is the third-holiest site in Islam and stands on a hilltop known to Jews as the Temple Mount, revered as the holiest site in Judaism.
-Conflicting claims over the site have spilled into violence before, including a bloody 11-day war two years ago between Israel and Hamas, the Islamic militant group that rules Gaza.
+In Jerusalem, tensions ran high after two nights of unrest.
+Conflicting claims over the sacred compound home to the Al-Aqsa Mosque have spiraled into violence in the past, including a bloody 11-day war in 2021 between Israel and Hamas.

-For the past two nights — a volatile time during which the Muslim holy month of Ramadan and the Jewish holiday of Passover overlap — Palestinians have tried to barricade themselves in the mosque in protest over threats by religious Jews to sacrifice animals at the sacred site and over perceived Israeli restrictions to Muslim prayers.
+For the past two nights — a volatile time during which the Muslim holy month of Ramadan and the Jewish holiday of Passover overlap — Palestinians have barricaded themselves in the mosque with stones and firecrackers.
+Worshippers have been demanding the right to pray overnight inside the mosque — which authorities typically only permit during the last 10 days of the monthlong holiday.
+They also have stayed in the mosque in protest over threats by religious Jews to carry out a ritual animal slaughter at the sacred site for Passover.

-Palestinians have been trying to pray overnight at the mosque, which authorities typically only permit during the last 10 days of the monthlong holiday.
-In the last days, Israeli police have stormed into the mosque to evict worshippers, firing tear gas and stun grenades and fiercely beating Palestinians, who set off firecrackers and hurled stones.
+Israel bars ritual slaughter on the site, but calls by Jewish extremists to revive the practice, including offers of cash rewards to anyone who even attempts to bring an animal into the compound, have amplified fears among Muslims that Israel is plotting to take over the site.

+On Wednesday night, Israeli police raided the mosque, firing stun grenades and rubber bullets to evict worshippers who had locked the doors of the building.
+Palestinians hurled stones at officers.
+After a few hours of scuffles that left a trail of damage, police managed to drag everyone out of the compound.
+On Tuesday night, the same tensions ended with police fiercely beating Palestinians and arresting over 400 people.
 Israeli authorities control access to the area but the compound is administered by Islamic and Jordanian officials.

-Lebanon’s militant Hezbollah group condemned the storming of the mosque, calling it “a flagrant violation of believers in Jerusalem that violated religious, moral and human values."

-Muslim leaders around the Middle East have criticized the Israeli actions in Al-Aqsa, including Turkish President Recep Tayyip Erdogan, whose country recently reconciled with Israel and restored full diplomatic ties.

-“Interventions and threats against the historical status and spirituality of Al-Aqsa Mosque as well as the Palestinians’ right to life and religious beliefs must come to an end,” Erdogan told Turkey’s 24 TV.
+The violence at the site has resonated across the region, with condemnations pouring in from Muslim leaders.

-Associated Press writers Suzan Fraser in Ankara, Turkey, and Abby Sewell and Bassem Mroue in Beirut, Lebanon contributed to this report.
+Associated Press writers Abby Sewell and Bassem Mroue in Beirut, Lebanon contributed to this report.

 Credit: AP